Rosetta Stone Review: The Truth People Hide About This App

 So, you're about to purchase a Rosetta Stone license and want to know if it's a good investment.

-In this Rosetta Stone review, I’ll share my experience learning Spanish with the app and analyze how it has evolved over the years.
+In this Rosetta Stone review, I'll share my experience learning Spanish with the Rosetta stone app and analyze how it has evolved over the years.

 What’s Rosetta Stone, and why is it on your radar?

-Rosetta Stone is not a language-learning app like the others; it's the biggest one in the game—practically a household name.
+Rosetta Stone is not a language-learning software like the others; it's the biggest one in the game—practically a household name.

 Rosetta Stone has been around since 1992.
 Yes, you read that right; it predates the smartphone era by a long shot.